 Sony's statement suggests that all PSVR games will be supported on the PS5, and all original PSVR accessories, including the PS Move and PS Aim Controller, will work on PSVR games that are played on a PS5.
 In addition to that, the PlayStation Eye camera, which the PSVR uses to track the motion of the headset and controllers, will work on the PS5.
 The camera will require an adapter to work, however, which is something that will be provided for free to all PSVR owners.
-Sony will be releasing additional info on how to obtain this adapter at a later time, likely close to the PS5's release date.

 What is the PSVR 2?

 The PlayStation VR 2, better known as the PSVR 2, is Sony's second-generation VR headset.
 Sony has not officially announced the PSVR 2 yet, but, just as we knew the PS5 was coming long before it was officially announced, we know that Sony is currently working on a next-generation VR headset designed exclusively for operation on the PS5.
 The PSVR 2 will connect with the PS5 and be used to play virtual reality games on Sony's next-generation console.

 The original PSVR for the PS4 sold very well and is still well-supported to this day and, because of that reason, we're expecting Sony to go all-out on the technology used for the PSVR 2.
 Based upon what we know, the PSVR 2 should ship with a brand new, redesigned headset, brand new motion controllers with touch input, and will likely be a completely wireless unit.
 That means no more wires to get tangled up in, and proper support for full room-scale movement and tracking.

 What will the PSVR 2 cost?